SDLT Refund When Replacing Main Home Despite Spouse’s Buy-to-Let

 The Law

-The higher rates of SDLT for additional dwellings are contained in Schedule 4ZA to the Finance Act 2003.
-Broadly, the higher rates can apply where, at the end of the day of the purchase, the buyer owns more than one dwelling and is not replacing their only or main residence on that same day.
+In broad terms, the higher rates apply where, at the end of the day of purchase, the buyer owns an interest in more than one dwelling and the transaction is not excluded as a replacement of the buyer’s only or main residence.

 Analysis